edgedb/edgedb/docs/stdlib/cfg.rst

 ----------

-.. eql:type:: cfg::AbstractConfig
+.. eql:type:: cfg::Config

   An abstract type representing the configuration of an instance or database.

   Is extended by three non-abstract subclasses:
   ``cfg::Config``, ``cfg::InstanceConfig``, and ``cfg::DatabaseConfig``.
 At
-  the moment, these subclasses do not declare any additional properties or links beyond what they inherit from ``cfg::AbstractConfig``.
+  the moment, these subclasses do not declare any additional properties or links beyond what they inherit from ``cfg::Config``.

   The properties of this object type represent the set of configuration options supported by EdgeDB.